-Jay Kitterman, consultant, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Tips for grilling fish.”
+Jay Kitterman, consultant, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Strive for a plant-based diet.”

-Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Burger vs. Burger.”
+Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Homemade marinara and pasta the Italian way!”

 Lori Large Oldenettel, enrollment coordinator, was recently interviewed by WLDS about the upcoming scholarship information and completion event that will be held Feb.
 11 at LLCC-Jacksonville.